-throws SecurityException,

-OffsetOutOfBoundsException,

-SizeOutOfBoundsException,

-MemoryTypeConflictException,

-UnsupportedRawMemoryRegionException
+throws SecurityException, OffsetOutOfBoundsException, SizeOutOfBoundsException, MemoryTypeConflictException, UnsupportedRawMemoryRegionException means the elements are adjacent in memory.

 Creates an instance of a class that implements RawShort and accesses memory of region in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawShort count.
 The object is allocated in the current memory area of the calling thread.